david-gonzalez-coder/mui-clone/README.md

 # Mui Clone

-this is a "clone" of material ui using atomic-library-core. it's a recreation of the most components
+this is a "clone" of material ui using [atomic-library-core.](https://atomic-library.com/) it's a recreation of the most components

+## differences

 in this package you need to replace "variant" with "type" and "color" with "subType". for instance